NirajKumawat/News_Aggregator_Tool/README.md

-# 📰 The News Aggregator Tool
+# 📰 NewsAI: An AI-Powered Tool for News Aggregation and Insight Extraction

 A smart tool that lets you extract and understand content from multiple news articles — powered by AI.